 Eggplant Bolognese Pasta

 Eggplant Bolognese!
-You’ve gotta try this plant-based eggplant ragu, so hearty and full of flavor.
+This plant-based eggplant ragu is so hearty and full of flavor.
 Roasted eggplant bolognese with mushrooms served over pasta with plenty of basil.

 The perfect late summer dinner.